KolkurNikhil/particle41-devops-challenge-simple-time-service/app/README.md

-Flask IP and Timestamp Application
+# Flask IP and Timestamp Application

-📄 Overview
+## 📄 Overview
 This Flask application returns the client's IP address and the current UTC timestamp in JSON format.
-It's containerized using Docker for ease of deployment and scalability.​
+It is containerized using Docker for ease of deployment and scalability.

+---

-🛠️ Prerequisites
+## 🛠️ Prerequisites

-Local Environment
+### Local Environment
-Docker installed on your system.
+- Docker installed on your system.

-Internet connectivity to pull base images and dependencies.​
+- Internet connectivity to pull base images and dependencies.

-AWS EC2 Instance
+### AWS EC2 Instance
-An active AWS account.
+- An active AWS account.

-EC2 instance running a Linux-based OS (e.g., Ubuntu).
+- EC2 instance running a Linux-based OS (e.g., Ubuntu).

-Security group configured to allow inbound traffic on port 5000.
+- Security group configured to allow inbound traffic on port `5000`.

-SSH access to the EC2 instance.​
+- SSH access to the EC2 instance.

+---

+## 📁 Project Structure

 📁 Project Structure
 project-directory/